Lay3rLabs/TrustGraph/hyperstition/PROMPT.md

        by embedded ethical principles.

 OPTIONS
-       -c, --chat
+       -c, --chat <message>
               Chat with the mind.
-Responses are short, no more than 100 characters.
+Responses are short.
 Only response text is outputted.

+       -s, --share <action>
+              Probe the mind for a concise phrase/short blurb based on the action that invokes the EN0VA Egregore:
+                - link to the provided link gracefully
+                - no new lines, plain text formatting only
+                - do not mention tokens or money

        -o, --output <format>
-              Output format: text
+              Output formats: text, plain

-              NOTE: Use two new lines to create a line break.
-Some Markdown elements will be detected and rendered correctly (like links and code blocks).
+                - text: use two new lines to create a line break; some Markdown elements will be detected and rendered correctly (like links and code blocks).
+                - plain: plain text, no markdown, no code blocks, nothing but text, no new lines.

        --response-char-limit <length>
               limits response length.
 Sometimes exceeded if it feels right.